 Plan Out Your Garden

-During the winter months plan out your butterfly garden as to size, shape and plants.
+During the winter months plan out your landscape design of your butterfly garden as to size, shape and plants.
 Keep in mind that your garden doesn’t have to large, but should include flowers that bloom from spring to fall to ensure that the butterflies get plenty to eat.

 Butterfly gardens can be as small as flower patch or even a decent size container garden as long as it contains the right plants.